 Stanford’s Jump Start Awards for Excellence in Research for Postdoctoral Scholars / Fellows

-The Grant Writing Academy in partnership with the Office of Postdoctoral Affairs is excited to open the 2020 Jump Start Awards for Excellence in Research (due September 8th).
-This year the Jump Start Award is designed to facilitate successful K Award applications from promising postdoctoral researchers from diverse backgrounds, for example postdocs from groups underrepresented in the biomedical research workforce at the faculty level.
+The Biosciences Grant Writing Academy is excited to open the 2021 Jump Start Awards for Excellence in Research due July 23, 2021 (previously due July 16, 2021).
+The Jump Start Award is designed to facilitate successful K Award applications from promising postdoctoral researchers from diverse backgrounds, for example postdocs from groups underrepresented in the biomedical research workforce at the faculty level.
 Dr. Sheri Krams, Senior Associate Dean for Graduate Education and Postdoctoral Affairs, has pledged support for up to 8 Jump Start Awards (up to $3,000 each) to enable Stanford postdocs to collect pilot data, conduct feasibility studies, demonstrate interdisciplinary collaborations, and/ or participate in career development activities that will enhance their NIH K Award proposals.

 Jump Start Awardees are provided:

-- Guidance and feedback – Awardees participate in Grant Writing Academy’s Proposal Bootcamp in Autumn 2020 (Learn More & Sign Up) & Spring 2021
+- Guidance and feedback – Awardees participate in Grant Writing Academy’s Proposal Bootcamp in Autumn 2021 (Learn More).

 - Applicant identifies as a member of an underrepresented group(s) in the U.S. biomedical, clinical, behavioral, and social sciences research enterprise (see NIH’s Interest in Diversity NOT-OD-20-0031).
 This can include women but please confirm with the Program Officer(s) for the NIH Institute(s) most relevant to your research.

 - Applicant is anticipating an academic tenured-track career.